Global Options

 --env-credential

-Load credentials from the system keystore (macOS Keychain / Linux Secret Service) or 1Password and inject them as environment variables.
+Load credentials from the system keystore (macOS Keychain / Linux Secret Service) by account name and inject them as environment variables.
 The sandboxed process can read these credentials directly.

 - Loaded before the sandbox is applied (keystore access blocked after)